 Infertility issues in couples can be caused by the man, the woman, or both.
 Statistics show a similar frequency, with 30% of the cases having a male origin, and another 30% a female one.

 The remaining 40% can be distributed between mixed or combined causes, which occurs in 20% of the cases, and unexplained infertility, present in another 20%.
-Mixed infertility causes mean that both members of the couple have infertility issues, while unexplained infertility actually refers to the impossibility of the cause to be detected in spite of running the appropriate tests.
+Mixed infertility causes mean that both members of the couple have infertility issues, while unexplained infertility refers to the impossibility of the cause to be detected despite running the appropriate tests.

 When it comes to female infertility, the causes may be varied but interrelated, and may be caused by different factors.
 Thus, a woman can have any of the following dysfunctions: